subspace/protocol-specs/docs/decex/staking_arithmetic_dust.md

 ## Arithmetic rounding direction

-Arithmetic dust is inevitable for stake-share conversion since the share price is a floating number.
-Assume `stake_to_share` and `share_to_stake` are perfect arithmetics with no dust, but wherever they show up there must be an associated dust `D`, e.g. `stake_to_share(x) - D` means convert `x` stake to share with rounding down.
+Arithmetic dust is inevitable for stake-share conversion since the share price is a fixed point number.
+Assume `stake_to_share` and `share_to_stake` are perfect arithmetics with no dust, but wherever they show up there must be an associated dust `D`, e.g. `stake_to_share(x) - D` means convert `x` stake to share, rounding down the result.

 ### The operator pool convert `deposits_in_epoch` to share: rounding down